joelkoen/PicoLimbo/README.md

 ### 🚀 Pterodactyl (Recommended)

 For users running the Pterodactyl panel, deployment is simplified with the provided [egg file](./pterodactyl/eggs).
-This egg is built on the lightweight Alpine base image, ensuring efficient resource usage.
+This egg is built on the lightweight Alpine base image.

 The egg supports additional installation configuration through the following environment variables: